 - Visit the Forbidden City

-- Take a bicycle and tour the hutongs
+- Take a bicycle and explore the twisting alleyways of the hutongs

 - Feast on Peking duck

 - Have a night at the Beijing Opera

 - Sharpen your haggling skills at the Silk Market